Skip to main content

 10. Increased Risk of Cardiovascular Problems

 Vitamin C helps maintain healthy blood vessels and supports heart function.
 Without it, the arteries can become more prone to damage, contributing to conditions like atherosclerosis (hardening of the arteries) and high blood pressure.
 Long-term deficiency could increase the risk of heart disease due to the reduced antioxidant protection for the cardiovascular system.
+The body’s ability to protect its tissues from oxidative stress depends on both nutrients and insulating structures working together.

 11. Reduced Exercise Tolerance